Sean-Dickey-thycotic-com/ssi-docs/splunk-cloud/index.md

 Secret Server is a web-based password vault used throughout the world to help organizations properly manage privileged accounts.
 This guide will assist you with your Splunk Cloud and Secret Server integration project.

->**Note:** Splunk registration and configuration options depicted here are what is available as of writing this guide.

-The following are the overall steps to integrate Splunk Cloud with Secret Server.

-* Registering with Splunk
-* Installing and configuring Universal Forwarder
-* Configuring Secret Server settings
-* Adding keys to Secret Server Config file
-* Viewing logs in Splunk Cloud